Yes, you can enjoy cornbread on the keto diet! Made with almond flour, it's tender and fluffy, and very tasty, with just

 Almond flour: I use blanched and finely ground almond flour.
-I don't recommend using a coarse almond meal.
-There's a difference.
+I don't recommend using a coarse almond meal in this recipe.

 Coarse cornmeal: Only ¼ cup (use gluten-free if needed).

 Kosher salt: If using fine salt, you might want to reduce the amount you use, or the bread could end up too salty.

-Baking powder: Gluten-free if needed, and please make sure it's fresh.
+Baking powder: Gluten-free if needed, and please make sure it's fresh and not expired.